Skip advert

 “Rivals of the Ford Explorer have bigger boots, but it boasts lots of interior storage”

 The Ford Explorer is a five-seater SUV and there’s no seven-seater option so it won’t be suitable for much larger families.
-That said, the five occupants do get lots of foot room thanks to the Explorer’s completely flat floor.
-Headroom is also plentiful, so the Explorer should be a comfortable car to ride in on longer journeys.
-Our only qualm is the fact that the floor is quite high as it houses the battery beneath it, so you might find your knees come up quite high as a result.
+That said, the five occupants do get lots of foot room thanks to the Explorer’s completely flat floor, although it is rather high and the seat bases rather low, so your knees come up higher than you might expect.
+Headroom is plentiful, however.

 There are lots of storage solutions dotted around the cabin, including a massive compartment below the centre armrest which Ford calls the Megaconsole.
 It’s a useful space you could use to store a laptop out of view while the car’s parked, for example, or even several large drink bottles.
 Less impressive is the storage space in the door bins, which are quite tight and less useful, incapable of even storing a small drink bottle.